 - 1. Name of entity(ies) applying for funding and name of project. - 2.
-Background on applicant(s): type of organization, e.g. 501 (c) 3, public agency, etc.; organization leadership - 3.
-Primary contact person name, phone number, e-mail. - 4.
-Key personnel involved in the project. - 5.
-Any partner organizations/property owners to be involved in project. - 6.
+Primary contact person name, phone number, e-mail. - 3.
+Key personnel involved in the project. - 4.
+Any partner organizations/property owners to be involved in project. - 5.
 If applicant is a non-profit organization, provide qualifications and prior history of executing similar projects.